siobhanmcgill/denyconformity/README.md

 ## Setup

-Install Python 3, pip3, `libmysqlclient-dev`, Node, and NPM.
+Install Python 3, pip3, `libmysqlclient-dev`, Node, NPM, Git, and Gcloud.

 `libssl-dev` may also be required on Linux.